 Apiary Inspection ProgramFind your local Bee Inspector

 Pennsylvania requires that every beekeeper in the Commonwealth be registered.
 The registration costs $10.00 for a two calendar-year period and covers all apiaries and hives owned by that person.
+The PA Department of Agriculture now offers online apiary registration.
+Detailed instructions are available.
+Alternatively you may still use the Mail-In Apiary Registration form.
+Karen Roccasecca, State Apiarist, has also provided a copy of their "Registration Welcome Letter."

 Remember that all packages and hives that are brought into the Commonwealth must have a certificate of inspection.